 To apply, complete the Online Graduate Application via the Graduate School.

 Because this is a fall-start only program, if you select a spring start your application will not be reviewed.
-Applicants will be notified via email by the first week of June with an admission decision.
+Applicants will be notified via email by the end of July with an admission decision.

 When completing the Online Graduate Application: